Toilet Won’t Flush? How to Fix it in Minutes

 Here are the reasons why your toilet won’t flush in more details:

-You toilet does not need to be fully clogged for it not to flush.
+Your toilet does not need to be fully clogged for it not to flush.
 Sometimes the toilet is partially clogged.
-What this means is that it will drain the water and urine but the toilet won’t flush solids.
+It will drain the water and urine, but the toilet won’t flush solids.

-If a toilet is partially clogged by a bar of soap or a baby doll for instance, you will notice that it won’t flush away the solids.
-The water will rise in the bowl then drain slowly.
-Mostly this clogs are trapped in the toilet trap and unclogging the toilet is therefore not hard.
+If a toilet is partially clogged by a bar of soap or a baby doll, for instance, you will notice that it won’t flush away the solids.
+The water will rise in the bowl and then drain slowly.
+Mostly these clogs are trapped in the toilet trap, and unclogging the toilet is therefore not hard.

 Plunge It

 To plunge effectively, put the plunger on the toilet outlet leaving only a small opening.
-Plunge downwards slowly to remove the air through the small opening then seal all around the toilet opening.
+Plunge downwards slowly to remove the air through the small opening, then seal it all around the toilet opening.
 This creates a vacuum inside the plunger.

-Also, make sure you are using a flange plunger and not a flat-bottomed plunger.
+Also, use a flange plunger, not a flat-bottomed plunger.
 It will seal properly around the toilet’s drain for maximum pressure application on the clog.

 Snake It

-A toilet auger is a coiled cable with a head that has blades and a cranking handle.
+A toilet auger is a coiled cable with a head with blades and a cranking handle.
 Unlike a plunger, it goes inside the toilet drain to act on the clog directly.

-Carefully guide it through the toilet outlet being careful not to scratch the toilet bowl.
+Carefully guide it through the toilet outlet, careful not to scratch the toilet bowl.
 Once you get to where the clog is, start cranking the handle slowly and increase intensity with time.
-If it feels hard remove it out immediately.
+If it feels hard, remove it immediately.

-A toilet auger will either shred the clogs into small pieces which will flow down the drain or it will hook and pull them out.
+A toilet auger will either shred the clogs into small pieces, flowing down the drain, or hook and pull them out.

 Call a Plumber

-Unlike the normal toilet auger which is about 3 to 6 feet, a professional plumber will have a motorized auger which can reach a clog more than 100 feet away.
-They also have more experience so don’t hesitate to give them a call.
+Unlike the average toilet auger, about 3 to 6 feet, a professional plumber will have a motorized auger that can reach a clog more than 100 feet away.
+They also have more experience, so don’t hesitate to give them a call.

 2. Water Level in the Toilet Tank is too Low

-Sometimes your toilet won’t flush and it is not clogged.
+Sometimes your toilet won’t flush, and it is not clogged.
 In this scenario, the water level in your toilet tank is probably low than required.
-When the toilet tank does not have enough water, the little water will not have the force required to flush the toilet.
+When the toilet tank does not have enough water, the little water will not have the force needed to flush the toilet.

-The water level in the toilet tank is controlled by the fill valve and the toilet float.
-The fill valve is connected to the water supply line and also to the toilet float.
-The toilet float moves down when the toilet is flushed, and opens the fill valve.
+The fill valve and the toilet float control the water level in the toilet tank.
+The fill valve connects the water supply line and the toilet float.
+The toilet float moves down when flushed and opens the fill valve.

-As the water starts filling the tank, it moves up gradually until its set height.
-If the toilet float height is set too low, the water level will also be too low and the toilet won’t flush properly.
+As the water fills the tank, it moves up gradually until its set height.
+If the toilet float height is too low, the water level will also be too low, and the toilet won’t flush properly.

-Note: Toilet tank not filling?
+Note: Is the toilet tank not filling?
 Here is how to fix it.

 How to Adjust Water Level in a Toilet Tank

-Old toilet models use a float ball but modern toilets use a float cup which is mounted alongside the vertical body of the fill valve.
-To adjust a toilet float you will only need a screwdriver.
+Old toilet models use a float ball, but modern toilets use a float cup mounted alongside the fill valve’s vertical body.
+To adjust a toilet float, you will only need a screwdriver.

 • Flush the toilet and hold the lever down to remove most of the water.